hapax/hapax.github.io/assets/teaching.md

 they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
-This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good.
+This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good or better.

 The scrubland is an empty philosophy.
 We are best served, as individuals and as a society, by showing